Agumbe, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Make sure to get the necessary kind.
-A lot of adapters currently sold are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types C, D and M. Be careful to choose the necessary type.
+The vast majority of adapters currently being sold are simply plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most places.

 • Luggage scale to avoid fees